Dear Sycamore friends,

 All of Sycamore’s continuing efforts in land protection, natural areas management, and environmental education is made possible by the support of caring people like you.
 Thank you so much for all you do to enable this important work in southern Indiana.

-Download our 2019 Impact Report, which is 28 pages full of stories, data, and photography to show how your donations were put to work last year.
+Download our 2022 Impact Report to see how your donations were put to work last year.
 Thank you for being a part of this success!
 Truly, we couldn’t do it without you.